tsunami416604/azure-docs.hu-hu/articles/azure-maps/migrate-from-google-maps-android-app.md

 ## <a name="show-traffic"></a>Forgalom megjelenítése

-A forgalmi adatok az Azure és a Google Maps is felhelyezhetők.
+A forgalmi adatok a Azure Maps és a Google Maps szolgáltatásban is elhelyezhetők.

 **Előtte: Google Maps**